AI Act and High-Risk Systems

 Fraunhofer IKS provides an overview of the key provisions outlined in the EU AI Act in this whitepaper.
 It adresses risk-classification, stakeholder considerations, and requirements, with a focus on safety-critical and high-risk AI systems.

-Learn more about research topics on our Safe Intelligence Blog.
+Learn more about research topics on our Safe Intelligence online magazine.

 AI standardization